crabulik/tony-businessman/README.md

 The project for my brother to help him with his reports.

-This application is configured to run on Google Cloud Platfor.
+This application is configured to run on Google Cloud Platform.

 To publish application: